bpanel-org/bpanel/README.md

 npm install && docker-compose up -d
 ```

-This will start up three docker services as [detached processes running in the background](https://docs.docker.com/compose/reference/up/).
+This will start up three docker containers as [detached processes running in the background](https://docs.docker.com/compose/reference/up/).
 Once everything has started up, you should be able to see your bPanel instance
 at `localhost:5000`.